Madhuri Ramesh Article Writer

 Programme Director David Lorimer who was seen as an influential individual within the SMN was a supporter of Prof Bache and his technique and was anxious following the submission of Kate’s first paper and asked her to prune it.
 In her first paper, she mentioned a major contradiction she had observed between Prof Bach’s writings and preaching.
 In his book ‘Dark Night Early Dawn’, Prof Bach had admitted his distress and sufferings from the holotropic breathwork practice and LSD therapy.

-Despite this, he went on to defend and promote LSD therapy and holotropic breathwork by glorifying his sufferings and justifying it as being a necessary component of having a spiritual breakthrough.
+Despite this, he went on to defend and promote LSD therapy and holotropic breathwork by glorifying his sufferings and justifying them as being a necessary component of having a spiritual breakthrough.
 Lorimer also imposed constraints of brevity when Kate’s second paper released in 2003.
 Following his review, Prof Bache accused Kate along the lines of having “a naïve understanding of how psychedelics impact consciousness”.

 A further contradiction was noticed when Prof Bach’s article titled ‘Sacred Medicine Path’ was published and glorified on the SMN website.
 Critics labeled SMN as the ‘LSD Medicine Path’ after the content of the article was seen by them as being medically unsafe.